-{\it Formulation. } Let us formulate the nonequilibrium dynamical cluster theory, by taking the Hubbard model as an example.
+We will formulate the nonequilibrium dynamical cluster theory by taking the Hubbard model as an example.
 The time-dependent Hamiltonian is given by

-where $c_{i\sigma}^\dagger$ creates a lattice fermion at $i$th site with spin $\sigma$, $\hat{n}_{i\sigma}=c_{i\sigma}^\dagger c_{i\sigma}$, $J$ is the hopping amplitude, $\mu$ is the chemical potential, $U$ is the (time-dependent) interaction strength, and the sum $\langle ij \rangle$ is taken over nearest-neighbor sites.
-There are two well-established constructions for the cluster mapping: the cellular DMFT \cite{Lichtenstein2000,Kotliar2001} and the dynamical cluster approximation (DCA) \cite{Hettler1998,Hettler2000}.
-Here we adopt DCA, since it preserves the periodicity of the lattice structure by construction.
+where $c_{i\sigma}^\dagger$ creates a lattice fermion at the $i$th site with spin $\sigma$, $\hat{n}_{i\sigma}\equiv c_{i\sigma}^\dagger c_{i\sigma}$, $J$ is the hopping amplitude, $\mu$ the chemical potential, $U$ the (time-dependent) interaction strength, and the sum $\langle ij \rangle$ is taken over nearest-neighbor sites.
+There are two well-established constructions for the cluster mapping: the cellular DMFT \cite{Lichtenstein2000,Kotliar2001} and the dynamical cluster approximation (DCA).\cite{Hettler1998,Hettler2000} Here we adopt the DCA, since it preserves the periodicity of the lattice structure by construction.
 This enables us to use the diagonal (momentum) representation for the cluster Green's function, while in the cellular DMFT the cluster Green's function has to be represented in real space with off-diagonal elements.
 The cluster Dyson equation, which we shall introduce below, then becomes a ``matrix'' integral-differential equation, which is hard to solve for large size clusters [with the computational cost scaling as $O(N_c^3)$ for clusters of size $N_c$].
 This is why we have here opted for the DCA.

-The cluster reference system is defined by the action,
+The cluster reference system is defined by the action